 A full registration certificate is recognised worldwide.

-You can find out more about full registration, including a downloadable application form, on the States of Jersey website.
+You can find out more about full registration, including a downloadable application form, on the Ships Registry section of this website.

 Boats and Surf-Riding (Control) (Jersey) Regulations 1969